Moduli spaces of semitoric systems: The metric

-Let and define $\Didnomk$ on all of $\m$ by Both $\Dplain$ and $\Didplain$ are defined on all of $\m$ and the main result of this section will be that both of these metrics induce the same topology on $\m$.
+The function $\Didplain$ compares the focus-focus points of systems in the order of increasing $J$, so systems with twisting indexes which can be compared only by reordering (i.e.~those which are in the same generalized twisting index class but not in the same twisting index class) will be assigned a value of $\infty$ by $\Didplain$.
+Both $\Dplain$ and $\Didplain$ are defined on $\m$ and the main result of this section will be that both of these metrics induce the same topology on $\m$.